lucasnevespereira/swizjobsbot/README.md

-# Swiz Jobs Bot - Swiss Job Alert Bot
+# SwizJobs Bot - Swiss Job Alert Bot

 A Telegram bot that monitors job postings in Switzerland and sends personalized alerts to users.
 Built for French-speaking users with family-friendly interface.